-The work of Szlam and Bresson [45, 46] demonstrated that the solution of the relaxed version of the 1-Laplacian is identical to the unrelaxed version.
-They then derived a Split-Bregman algorithm to find an approximate solution to the 1-Laplacian.
+The work of Szlam and Bresson [45, 46] demonstrated that the solution of the relaxed version of the 1-Laplacian is identical to that of the unrelaxed version.
+They then derived a split Bregman algorithm to find an approximate solution to the 1-Laplacian.
 Another approximation method was derived by Bühler and Hein to solve the 1-Laplacian [33].
-Their algorithm was used in this work to compare to the Ginzburg-Landau segmentation procedure.
+Their algorithm was used in this work for comparison to the GL segmentation procedure.

-The work by Zhu, Gharhramani, and Lafferty [58] is another early publication in this area.
+The work by Zhu, Ghahramani, and Lafferty [58] is another early publication in this area.
 Their work connects elements of graph theory, Gaussian random fields, and random walks to provide an outline for supervised learning algorithms using the 2-Laplacian.
 Their approach constrains u to be fixed at some of the nodes, but they do not use the double well potential or a fidelity term as is done in this work.

 5.2.
-Non-local means.
-Buades, Coll, and Morel described the following non-local filtering, non-local means (NLM), procedure for noise removal in images.
-Define the non-local operator
+Nonlocal means.
+Buades, Coll, and Morel [9] described the following nonlocal filtering, nonlocal means (NLM) procedure for noise removal in images.
+Define the nonlocal operator with

-$$NL(u)(x) = \frac{1}{d(x)} \int{\Omega} w(x, y) u(y) \, dy,$$ and $G_a(t)$ a Gaussian with standard deviation a.
+$$NL(u)(x) = \frac{1}{d(x)} \int{\Omega} w(x, y) u(y) \ dy,$$ and $G_a(t)$ a Gaussian with standard deviation a.

-Given this analog with graph theory, the NLM weight matrix can be related to the random walk graph Laplacian.
-A comparison of equations (2.7) and (5.1) demonstrates that $NL(u)(x) = D^{-1}W$ .
+Given this analogue with graph theory, the NLM weight matrix can be related to the random walk graph Laplacian.
+The definition of NL(u) shows that $NL(u)(x) = D^{-1}W$ .
 Substituting $NL(u)(x) = D^{-1}W$ into (2.7) gives the relationship